lakshmidurga-05/data_ingestion_tool/README.md

 - **Error Scenarios:**
   Test with incorrect connection details or improperly formatted CSV files to ensure your error handling is robust.

+---

 ## Error Handling

 - Each endpoint returns a JSON response with `success: true` on success or `success: false` with an `error` message on failure.
 - The UI displays status messages based on these responses to help the user correct any issues (e.g., invalid file path, connection errors, or type mismatches).

+---

+## Final Steps

+1. **Final Testing:**
+   Ensure that all functionalities work correctly:
+   - ClickHouse → CSV export
+   - CSV → ClickHouse import
+   - Data preview (if implemented)

+2. **Update Documentation:**
+   Ensure this README.md accurately reflects how to set up and use the tool.

+3. **Commit and Push:**
+   Commit your final changes to your Git repository and push to GitHub.

+---